Introduction: Sustainable IT Monitoring & Grid Signals

 We consider two possible scenarios for the data center operator for monitoring their emissions: using a monthly carbon intensity of the German grid (282 gCO2/kWh in August), or using the hourly carbon intensity of the grid on the 4th of August 2025, already used in the example above.

 To calculate the data center’s emissions from electricity consumption, the operator must multiply the load for each hour by the monthly emission factor (the same factor for each hour) or the hourly emission factor for each hour.
 With a monthly emission factor, the emissions computed per hour have the same profile as the load.
-Hours of high load are considered hours of high emissions, and inversely, overseeing how clean the grid might be at each hour, and how that fluctuates over time.
+Hours of high load are considered hours of high emissions, and inversely, overlooking how clean the grid might be at each hour, and how that fluctuates over time.

 We consider two possible scenarios for the data center operator for monitoring their emissions: using a monthly carbon intensity of the German grid (282 gCO2/kWh in August), or using the hourly carbon intensity of the grid on the 4th of August 2025, already used in the example above.

 To calculate the data center’s emissions from electricity consumption, the operator must multiply the load for each hour by the monthly emission factor (the same factor for each hour) or the hourly emission factor for each hour.
 With a monthly emission factor, the emissions computed per hour have the same profile as the load.
-Hours of high load are considered hours of high emissions, and inversely, overseeing how clean the grid might be at each hour, and how that fluctuates over time.
+Hours of high load are considered hours of high emissions, and inversely, overlooking how clean the grid might be at each hour, and how that fluctuates over time.

 We consider two possible scenarios for the data center operator for monitoring their emissions: using a monthly carbon intensity of the German grid (282 gCO2/kWh in August), or using the hourly carbon intensity of the grid on the 4th of August 2025, already used in the example above.

 To calculate the data center’s emissions from electricity consumption, the operator must multiply the load for each hour by the monthly emission factor (the same factor for each hour) or the hourly emission factor for each hour.
 With a monthly emission factor, the emissions computed per hour have the same profile as the load.
-Hours of high load are considered hours of high emissions, and inversely, overseeing how clean the grid might be at each hour, and how that fluctuates over time.
+Hours of high load are considered hours of high emissions, and inversely, overlooking how clean the grid might be at each hour, and how that fluctuates over time.

 We consider two possible scenarios for the data center operator for monitoring their emissions: using a monthly carbon intensity of the German grid (282 gCO2/kWh in August), or using the hourly carbon intensity of the grid on the 4th of August 2025, already used in the example above.

 To calculate the data center’s emissions from electricity consumption, the operator must multiply the load for each hour by the monthly emission factor (the same factor for each hour) or the hourly emission factor for each hour.
 With a monthly emission factor, the emissions computed per hour have the same profile as the load.
-Hours of high load are considered hours of high emissions, and inversely, overseeing how clean the grid might be at each hour, and how that fluctuates over time.
+Hours of high load are considered hours of high emissions, and inversely, overlooking how clean the grid might be at each hour, and how that fluctuates over time.

 Image